-Training is an essential part of our plan to provide a safe workplace at Carolina University.
+Training is an essential part of our plan to provide a safe work place at Piedmont International University.
 To ensure that all employees are trained before they start a task that requires training, we have a Safety Coordinator whose name is posted on the safety bulletin board.
-The Safety Coordinator is responsible to verify that each employee has received an initial orientation (plus retraining whenever new hazards, chemicals, tasks or PPE are introduced) by his/her supervisor, has received any training needed to do the job safely, and that the employee file documents the training.
+Marc Cutrell, the Safety Coordinator is responsible to verify that each employee has received an initial orientation (plus retraining whenever new hazards, chemicals, tasks or PPE are introduced) by his/her supervisor, has received any training needed to do the job safely, and that the employee file documents the training.
 The Safety Coordinator will make sure that an outline and materials list is available for each training course we provide and that written compliance plans are in place and current: